subdense/dashboard/Processes/ComputeBuildingSegmentation.md

 # Process: ComputeBuildingSegmentation

-* This is the description of the step 3 of process FLAIR-HUB2BF (https://github.com/subdense/dashboard/blob/master/Processes/FLAIR-HUB2BF.md) and consists in segmenting a binar raster image to extract building footprints.
-It is used in the IasiStudy (https://github.com/subdense/dashboard/blob/master/Studies/IasiStudy.md) for the year 2024.
+* This is the description of the step 3 of process [FLAIR-HUB2BF.md](https://github.com/subdense/dashboard/blob/master/Processes/FLAIR-HUB2BF.md) and consists in segmenting a binar raster image to extract building footprints.
+It is used in the [IasiStudy.md](https://github.com/subdense/dashboard/blob/master/Studies/IasiStudy.md) for the year 2024.
 This was needed because of the lack of the reliable building footprints in 2024.

 ## InputData 1 : binar raster
 * 1= building, 0= for everything that is not a building